-Nature of Instructions - Employees are generally expected to function with work objectives stated and with expected results and target dates given on new or major assignments; unusual problems are discussed with supervisor.
-Daily work for self and subordinates is self-planned and performed with general independence.
-Other administrative staff of instructions, divisions, and agencies provides directions in circumstances where precedent has not been established.
+Nature of Instructions - Employees are generally expected to function with general work objectives stated and with expected results and target dates given on new or major assignments; unusual problems are discussed with supervisor.
+Daily work for self and subordinates is self-planned and performed with considerable independence.
+Other administrative staff of institutions, divisions, and agencies provide directions in circumstances where precedent has not been established.

-Nature of Review - Work is evaluated on a regular basis through observation of performance and regularly scheduled performance review sessions and reviews of financial reports for completeness, and application of established policies and procedures.
-Technical and professional aspects of work are subject to be reviewed by the next level supervisor through reports, WPPR, specific examination of completed work, and conferences.
+Nature of Review - Work is evaluated through observation of performance and regularly scheduled performance review sessions and reviews of financial reports completeness, and application of established policies and procedures.
+Technical and professional aspects of work are subject to review by the next level supervisor through reports, WPPR, specific examination of completed work, and conferences.

 Scope of Decisions - Decisions are reached which involve the overall financial elements of the work unit relative to budgeting, disbursing, grants and federal fund accounting, payroll, Medicare and Medicaid cost accounting, and other areas of work that relate to the process.
-Decisions are reached that impact on the supervisory relationships of these employees to their subordinate staffs and the program- management aspects impacted by those decisions.
+Also, decisions are reached that impact on the supervisory relationships of these employees to their respective subordinate staffs and the personnel management and program management aspects impacted by those decisions.

-Consequence of Decisions - Decisions concerning the financial and administrative management area may impact on the work unit as a result of the programmatic dependence on funding.
+Consequence of Decisions - Decisions concerning the financial management program may impact of multiple work units as a result of the programmatic dependence on funding.
 Decisions concerning the budget may affect organizational elements in the need for specific financial support for those work areas.
-Decisions may be significant in the potential for inaccurate budgetary projections, development, management, reporting, and auditing.
+Professional decisions may be significant in the potential for inaccurate budgetary projections, development, management, reporting, and auditing.